 Your baby’s digestive system can give you endless worries in the early days.
-But there is a way to work out what’s making him uncomfortable – and how to get him happy again.
+But there is a way to work out what’s making them uncomfortable – and how to get them happy again.

-If your baby gets air trapped in her tummy, he’ll feel uncomfortable and unable to settle.
-‘For some babies wind can be incredibly painful and upsetting,’ says Childcare expert and Founder of childcareisfun.co.uk Fi Star-Stone.
+If your baby gets air trapped in her tummy, they’ll feel uncomfortable and unable to settle.
+‘For some babies, wind can be incredibly painful and upsetting,’ says parenting expert Fi Star-Stone.
 ‘It can take time and patience to soothe them and dislodge the wind, but after every feed, you should ensure you get 3-4 big burps.
 You can do this in several ways but it's really about finding out what works for you and your baby.’

 There are several different ways to wind your little one.
 Get the technique right and it could provide instant relief for your little one….

 Sit your baby on your lap facing to the side or facing forward.
 Support your baby with one arm under his tummy and your hand supporting his chin.
 Lean him forward slightly and rub his back up and down quite quickly with your free hand.